domeger/AnjunaGCPCICD/README.md

-# Anjuna GCP CLI Docker Image for CI/CD
+# Anjuna Seaglass GCP CI/CD Howto:

 This repository contains a Docker image with Anjuna GCP CLI pre-installed, designed for use in CI/CD pipelines on Google Cloud Platform.
 The image facilitates the creation and management of Anjuna environments on Google Cloud.